Sebastianhju/Runeterra-5e/Items.md

 As a bonus action you regain 1d4+1 hit points and 2d4+2 hit points at the start of your next turn.

+## Potion of Haste

+Cost: 70 Gold

+As a bonus action you reduce all teh cooldowns of your runes and items by 12 seconds.

 # Uncommom Items